Meet Attorney & Founder Halima Woodhead:

 Senior International Labor Advisor for Central America Initiatives | Bureau of International Labor Affairs (ILAB), United States Department of Labor (USDOL) |January 2021 - June 2024

-Imagined, wrote, and persuaded the adoption of the labor pillar of the Biden-Harris Administration Strategy to Address the Root Causes of Migration in Central America and the Good Governance Good Jobs Declaration.
+• Served as the Department of Labor's technical lead for the labor pillar of the Biden-Harris Administration Strategy to Address the Root Causes of Migration in Central America.
+Conceived and drove adoption of the Good Governance Good Jobs Declaration.

 Senior International Labor Advisor for Trade Policy | Office of Trade and Labor Affairs (OTLA), ILAB/USDOL |November 2017 – January 2021